-Hint of Absolver..
+Hint of Absolver.

-Dab of Dark Souls.
+A dab of Dark Souls.

 Pinch of Jedi Academy.

-Combat is reminiscent of Jedi academy with well timed attacks and parries the difference between life and death, fans of Jedi Outcast and Jedi Academy will have no trouble adapting to the combat here.
+Combat is reminiscent of Jedi academy with well-timed attacks and parries the difference between life and death, fans of Jedi Outcast and Jedi Academy will have no trouble adapting to the combat here.

 Smidgen of Tofu.

-A fine stew to behold.
+An excellent stew to behold.

 And tasty to eat!